pgtipping/Synthalyst/memory-bank/progress.md

 ### Recently Completed

+- Fixed the main Synthalyst app navbar overlapping with the admin sidebar
+- Created a ConditionalHeader component to hide the main site header on admin pages
+- Removed the scroll behavior from the admin navbar for better usability
+- Simplified the admin navigation by removing the top navbar on desktop
+- Kept only the sidebar for navigation on desktop for a cleaner interface
+- Added a mobile-only top bar with menu toggle and logout button
+- Ensured proper z-index values to prevent overlapping elements
+- Updated the root layout to conditionally render the header based on the current path
+- Improved the overall admin navigation experience with a more focused interface
 - Fixed API endpoints in the admin dashboard that were causing 500 Internal Server Error
 - Replaced raw SQL queries with standard Prisma query methods in contact-submissions API endpoint
 - Fixed the update-status API endpoint for contact submissions to use standard Prisma methods